 Are you falling behind on your mortgage payments and wondering what your options are or how to keep your home?
 Buying a home with a mortgage comes with the risk of foreclosure.
 For example, a loss of a job, expensive medical bills, or a life event can threaten your ability to keep up with your monthly payments.
 So, what happens when you can’t pay your mortgage?
 How many payments can you be behind before losing your home in foreclosure?
 This article has all the answers you need.

-If you are facing financial hardships and cannot pay your mortgage, don’t panic yet.
+Don’t panic if you face financial hardships and cannot pay your mortgage.
 It usually takes between 3 to 6 months before a foreclosure is initiated.
 Most lenders kick-start the foreclosure process when you are 120 days behind on your mortgage payments.
-Before the foreclosure is initiated, however, you will have the opportunity to prevent the foreclosure and stay in your home.
-Your lender might give you 10 to 15 days grace period to make your mortgage payment.
+However, before the foreclosure is initiated, you can prevent the foreclosure and stay in your home.

 What happens if you can’t pay your mortgage?